Counseling for individuals and families involved in adoption, surrogacy and reproductive technologies.

 Jessica Blei, LMFT

 Jessica has been a Family Therapist since 2003.
 For almost as long she has admired Open Adoption and Family Services.
 She was thrilled to join the team in 2014.
 Jessica feels that the work of forming new families is sacred and that OA&FS honors every member and every step of the journey.
-She feels grateful to work for an agency that empowers and supports women and families to make fully informed choices.
-Every day she is inspired by her coworkers’ and clients’ commitment to working with intention when supporting openness and all the benefits it creates.
+Her specialty is exploring and processing identity challenges, separations, reunions, movement from one family to another, attachment challenges, and the many relationship challenges and questions that can present for non-traditional families.
+Every day she is inspired by her clients’ commitment to working with intention as they explore their origin stories.

 Professional services, reasonable rates.